Diabetic ketoacidosis: Mechanism

 Diabetic ketoacidosis arises because of a lack of insulin in the body.
 The lack of insulin and corresponding elevation of glucagon leads to increased release of glucose by the liver (a process that is normally suppressed by insulin) from glycogen via glycogenolysis and also through gluconeogenesis.
 High glucose levels spill over into the urine, taking water and solutes (such as sodium and potassium) along with it in a process known as osmotic diuresis.
 This leads to polyuria, dehydration, and polydipsia.
 The absence of insulin also leads to the release of free fatty acids from adipose tissue (lipolysis), which the liver converts into acetyl-CoA through a process called beta oxidation.

 Acetyl-CoA is metabolised into ketone bodies under severe states of energy deficiency, like starvation, through a process called ketogenesis, whose final products are aceto-acetate and β-Hydroxybutyrate.
-These ketone bodies can serve as an energy source in the absence of insulin-mediated glucose delivery, and is a protective mechanism in case of starvation.
+These ketone bodies can serve as an energy source in the absence of insulin-mediated glucose delivery, and are a protective mechanism in case of starvation.
 The ketone bodies, however, have a low pKa and therefore turn the blood acidic (metabolic acidosis).
 The body initially buffers the change with the bicarbonate buffering system, but this system is quickly overwhelmed and other mechanisms must work to compensate for the acidosis.
 One such mechanism is hyperventilation to lower blood carbon dioxide levels (a form of compensatory respiratory alkalosis).
 This hyperventilation, in its extreme form, may be observed as Kussmaul respiration.

 In various situations such as infection, insulin demands rise but are not matched by the failing pancreas.
 Blood sugars rise, dehydration ensues, and resistance to the normal effects of insulin increases further by way of a vicious circle.

 As a result of the above mechanisms, the average adult with DKA has a total body water shortage of about 6 liters (or 100 mL/kg), in addition to substantial shortages in sodium, potassium, chloride, phosphate, magnesium and calcium.
 Glucose levels usually exceed 13.8 mmol/L or 250 mg/dL.